twolfson/twolfson.com/articles/debugging-travis-ci.md

 Xlib:  extension "RANDR" missing on display ":99.0".
 ```

-After a bit of research, I discovered that Travis CI's tests run inside of a [Ubuntu 12.04 LTS 64 bit][travis-ubuntu] virtual machine.
-Additionally, there was [documentation on versions of software][travis-software] Travis CI was running.
+The next day, I began to research and discovered that Travis CI's tests are run inside of a [Ubuntu 12.04 LTS 64 bit][travis-ubuntu] virtual machine.
+Additionally, there was [documentation on versions of software][travis-software].

 [travis-ubuntu]: http://about.travis-ci.org/docs/user/ci-environment/#CI-environment-OS
 [travis-software]: http://about.travis-ci.org/docs/user/ci-environment/#Environment-common-to-all-VM-images

-To start my mocking, I created a vanilla [Vagrant][] off of the [Ubuntu 64 bit image][vagrant-boxes].
+I decided to mock this environment via [Vagrant][], a development environment management program.
+I created a [Vagrant][] using the vanilla [Ubuntu 64 bit base image][vagrant-boxes].

 [Vagrant]: http://www.vagrantup.com/
 [vagrant-boxes]: http://www.vagrantbox.es/